Joseph Fauria

-Joseph Jules Fauria (/ˈfɔːrieɪ/; born January 16, 1990) is an American former professional football tight end.
+Joseph Jules Fauria (/ˈfɔːrieɪ/; born January 16, 1990) is an American former professional football player who was a tight end in the National Football League (NFL).
 He was signed by the Detroit Lions as an undrafted free agent in 2013.
-He played college football at Notre Dame and UCLA.
-He also played for the Arizona Cardinals and New England Patriots.
+He played college football for the Notre Dame Fighting Irish and UCLA Bruins.

 Early life

 Fauria attended Crespi Carmelite High School in Encino, California.
 Fauria was named to the first-team all-state by CalHiSports.com.
 He was ranked the 7th best tight end prospect in the nation and was ranked the 24th prospect in the state of California by rivals.com.